BlueTree242/JDAEventer/README.md

 # How to integrate to your project

 The library is in alpha.
-There is no nexus server yet so we use jitpack for alpha.
-We have [CI](https://ci.bluetree242.tk/job/JDAEventer) you can download the latest jar files for the library from here if you don't use maven or gradle
+Until now there is no major release, or major alpha release, you can get the latest version from [CI](https://ci.bluetree242.tk/job/JDAEventer)
+(you can get the latest version from the jar file name)

 ## Maven